Ferrite-FEM/Ferrite.jl/docs/src/devdocs/reference_cells.md

 <figure>
 <img class="refcell" src="../../assets/ref-hexahedron.svg" />
 <figcaption><em>
-Numbering of the vertices, edges, faces, and the cell for the reference hexahedron.
+Numbering of the vertices, edges, faces, and the volume for the reference hexahedron.
 Source:
 <a href="https://defelement.com/img/ref-hexahedron.html">DefElement</a> (<a
 href="https://creativecommons.org/licenses/by/4.0/">CC BY 4.0</a>) <sup
 class="footnote-reference"><a id="citeref-1" href="#footnote-1">[1]</a></sup>.